Sustainability, Faculty of Science

 5. SUST 202 (1) Community Service Learning

-Apply sustainability learning and knowledge to the broader community through a self-directed project involving at least 30 hours of community service.
+Apply sustainability learning and knowledge to the broader community by preparing to undertake a project with a community partner.
+Skills development for work with community and other organizations, communication styles, managing workplace challenges.
 Restricted to students in the Bachelor of Sustainability program.
 [0-0-1]

 6. SUST 204 (3) Creative Communication and Engagement